-Why don't they keep cyclones tocked up in the weather boreau drawers?
+Why don't they keep cyclones locked up in the weather bureau drawers?

-The Baltimore and Omo somewesttru Railway company has adopted ad plan of handling locomotive sakes or cinders at terminals and divisional poluts which has resulted in a saving of expenses.
-The device constats of large pans holding about 3 cubic yards each, which are placed in the pit and when full are moved by a crane to the car where they are dumped.
-The machinery is handled by one man and the results have been very satisfactory.
+The Baltimore and Ohio Southwestern Railway company has adopted a plan of handling locomotive ashes or cinders at terminals and divisional points which has resulted in a saving of expenses.
+The device consists of large pans holding about 3 cubic yards each, which are placed in the pit and Wheat-No. 2, spring 55 6 87 Corn-No. 2 23 6 234 when full are moved by a crane to the Oats-No. 2 23 6 234 car where they are dumped.
+The ma-chinery is handled by one man and the results have been very satisfactory.